About the Digital Open Door

 - In the Intercepts tab, activate your touchpoint(s).
 We will cover this steps in more detail in the same section where we cover intercept editing.

-- Return to this browser tab to launch your touchpoints to your website.
+- Click Deploy the Code to launch your touchpoints to your website.

 Manually Navigating to the Digital Touchpoints

 Are you not seeing these options in your Overview tab?
 Want to go back after launch to make changes?
 No worries.
 Here’s how you can access your digital touchpoints:

 “Creatives” are the appearance a digital touchpoint takes on.
 This includes aesthetic changes, like button colors and text, but it also includes how the touchpoint is oriented on the website, such as the side of the webpage the feedback button appears on, the fading of the webpage behind the real-time update, and more.

 Each one you see inside the Creative tab will be named after the digital touchpoint it corresponds to.

 - For more on the options available for editing the Always On Feedback Button, see the Feedback Button support page.

 - For more on the options available for editing the COVID-19 Real-Time Update, see the Responsive Dialog support page.

 If you make edits to your Creatives, make sure you publish them so that they are pushed to the live code.
 Only changes that are published will display on your website once you have the code placed on your website.